-- 1. Place the vehicle on the centerstand. - 2.
-Remove cowlings A and C. (See page 6-7.) - 3.
-Place a container under the engine to collect the used coolant. - Remove the radiator cap retaining bolt, radiator cap retainer and radiator cap.
+Place the vehicle on the centerstand and let the engine cool if necessary.

+- 2. Place a container under the engine to collect the used coolant. - Remove the radiator cap retaining bolt, radiator cap retainer and radiator cap.
 WARNING!
 Never attempt to remove the radiator cap when the engine is hot.

-- 1. Radiator cap
+- 1. Radiator cap retaining bolt

-- 2. Radiator cap retaining bolt
+- 2. Radiator cap

 - 3. Radiator cap retainer

+- 4. Remove the coolant reservoir cap.